BA (Hons) (NFQ Level 8) OR BSc (Hons) NFQ Level 8)

 DN530 Humanities

-If you wish to take History as a single subject, you will study the courses listed by year.
-In addition, you will undertake intensive training on archives, research methods, and historiography, across the four years.
-Single Major History students also have the opportunity to apply for an internship in third year.
-In fourth year, you will write a dissertation and design your own research programme, under supervision.
+If you take History as a single subject, you will study the modules listed by year.
+You will also undertake intensive training on research methods, and historiography across the four years.
+Single Major History students also have the opportunity to apply for an internship in third year and study abroad.
+In fourth year, you write a dissertation and design your own research programme, under supervision.
+In addition, you will participate in a dedicated research skills workshop and organise an end of year conference showcase.

 First Year